Our volunteers keep Samaritans going. They make it possible for us to be here for those that need someone to listen in times of distress.

 - Have an interview

-This is an opportunity for you to find out if the role is right for you as well for us to get to know you
+This is an opportunity for us to get to know you and for you and us to find out if the role is right for you.

 - Start your training